josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛡️_Defending_Realms/🚢_flotilla_under_seige.md

 *Centuries of British imperial piracy, via the various naval arrangements from these rocks, and you're telling me none of you are bothered about even the sovereignity of the thing?
 Baffling.*

-*Action cannot start and end with condemnation of Ben Gvir; where is the end of the seige and starvation of Gazan people?*
+*Action cannot start and end with condemnation of Ben Gvir; where is the end of the seige and starvation of the people of Gaza?*

 ---